 Skip to main content

-Important Note: This website is a reference and resource site.
-For current information and to sign your school up for Safe Routes to School, go to Local Motion's SRTS page.
+This website is a reference and resource site.
+To sign your school up for Safe Routes to School, contact SafeRoutesToSchool@vermont.gov.

 A group of students wearing backpacks walking to school on a sidewalk on an autumn day

-Safe Routes to School (SRTS) is a comprehensive program based on a simple premise: our kids should be able to safely walk and bike to school.
-Walking and biking to school helps students develop independence, improves academic performance, helps reduce traffic congestion and air pollution, and helps create a stronger community.
+Safe Routes to School (SRTS) is a comprehensive program based on a simple premise: our kids should be able to safely walk and bicycle to school.
+Walking and bicycling to school helps students develop independence, improves academic performance, creates safer travel behavior, helps reduce traffic congestion and air pollution, and helps create a stronger community.

 Participating schools use "The 6 'E's" to make it safer, easier, and more fun for students and their families to walk and bike to school.